 As required by the indentures and Act 29-1972, the municipal bonds and notes are general obligations of each municipal issuer secured by ad valorem taxation, without limitation as to rate or amount, on all taxable property within the boundaries of the applicable municipal issuer.
 Each issuing municipality's good faith, credit, and unlimited taxing power are pledged for the payment of its general obligation municipal bonds and notes.
 Interest rates on general obligation municipal bonds and notes range from 4.45% to 7.71%.
 Act 29-1972 also provides for the Commonwealth's general fund to fund municipalities' deficiencies in the Agency's debt service coverage.
 The Agency has never required the assistance of the Commonwealth to cover such debt service requirements, though there are no assurances that the Commonwealth's general fund will be able to cover future deficiencies.
 The availability of funds from the Commonwealth depends on budgetary appropriations made pursuant to a certified budget.
+The Legislature has no obligation to make such appropriation.

-7. DEFERRED OUTFLOW OF RESOURCES
+6. DEFERRED OUTFLOW OF RESOURCES